LiorZ/hdac8_thesis/thesis.rst

 ..

-	Looking at the results we see that selecting an achor that favors an axis that aligns with the vector formed by the acetylated lysine sidechain , that goes into the pocket (see Figure :ref:`constraints_figure`)
+	Looking at the results we see that selecting an anchor that favors an axis that aligns with the vector formed by the acetylated lysine sidechain , that goes into the pocket (see Figure :ref:`constraints`), works best.

+..
+ORA: the connection between the figure and the table is not clear at all: you need to label the atoms and explain the arrows, and explain to what "366" for example corresponds.]
 ..

 .. figure:: images/anchor_arrows.png